AleksandraMarkovic/BlingOn/README.md

 # blingOn
 ## Theme - Ring store

-The project was conceived as a ring store.
+The project was designed as a ring store.
 Each ring must have its own brand and size (it can have one or more sizes).
 Logged-in users can place an order and order products in the desired sizes and quantities.